nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: the first expense in the expense list is deleted.
     - Test case: `delete expense 10`
       Expected: an error message is printed, since the expense index does not exist.
+    - Test case: `delete expenses date/2020-11-09`
+      Expected: all the expenses on `Sunday, November 8, 2020` are removed from the expense list.
+    - Test case: `delete expense date/2020-11-09`
+      Expected: an error message is printed indicating invalid index, since the delete command for expenses on a certain day should be `expenses` instead of `expense` in the input.

 ### Marking an item as done
 Prerequisite: list the desired item list using `list` command.
 Multiple items in the list.